torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Repair moves on to reaping the old blocks, which will be presented in a subsequent :ref:`section<reaping>` after a few case studies of bulk loading.

-Case Study: Rebuilding the Inode Index
+Case Study: Rebuilding the Ianalde Index
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The high level process to rebuild the inode index btree is:
+The high level process to rebuild the ianalde index btree is:

-1. Walk the reverse mapping records to generate ``struct xfs_inobt_rec`` records from the inode chunk information and a bitmap of the old inode btree blocks.
+1. Walk the reverse mapping records to generate ``struct xfs_ianalbt_rec`` records from the ianalde chunk information and a bitmap of the old ianalde btree blocks.

-2. Append the records to an xfarray in inode order.
+2. Append the records to an xfarray in ianalde order.

-3. Use the ``xfs_btree_bload_compute_geometry`` function to compute the number of blocks needed for the inode btree.
+3. Use the ``xfs_btree_bload_compute_geometry`` function to compute the number of blocks needed for the ianalde btree.
-   If the free space inode btree is enabled, call it again to estimate the geometry of the finobt.
+   If the free space ianalde btree is enabled, call it again to estimate the geometry of the fianalbt.

 4. Allocate the number of blocks computed in the previous step.

-5. Use ``xfs_btree_bload`` to write the xfarray records to btree blocks and generate the internal node blocks.
+5. Use ``xfs_btree_bload`` to write the xfarray records to btree blocks and generate the internal analde blocks.
-   If the free space inode btree is enabled, call it again to load the finobt.
+   If the free space ianalde btree is enabled, call it again to load the fianalbt.

 6. Commit the location of the new btree root block(s) to the AGI.